The Town of Chicog extends its warm and hardy greetings!

 Angels on Our Shoulders (AOS): A newly-formed group in our infancy and in conjunction and guidance of Helping Hands, Washburn County Age & Disability Resource Center, and the Washburn County Faith in Action.
 This group has been designed to address issues and needs of our aging community with hope to aid in assistance and some dignity for people to remain in our homes as we age beyond our capabilities.

-We look forward in greeting you and hope you will find interest in our community.
+We look forward to greeting you and hope you will find interest in our community.